akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 For more details about configuring dispatchers, see the @ref[Dispatchers](../dispatchers.md)

+### Default dispatcher size

+Previously the factor for the default dispatcher was set a bit high (`3.0`) to give some extra threads in case of accidental blocking and protect a bit against starving the internal actors.
+Since the internal actors are now on a separate dispatcher the default dispatcher has been adjusted down to `1.0` which means the number of threads will be one per core, but at least `8` and at most `64`.
+This can be tuned using the individual settings in `akka.actor.default-dispatcher.fork-join-executor`.

 ## Default remoting is now Artery TCP

 @ref[Artery TCP](../remoting-artery.md) is now the default remoting implementation.